kaur01/calculator/README.md

+Steps:

+1. npm install
-#npm run devStart to run the project
+2. npm run devStart to run the project

-#Could not implement multiple checkboxes for skills and attaching photo due to lack of time